Create tiered buffer strips

 Living environment, Soil system

-Open landscape buffer strips will be established and maintained to maintain biodiversity and ecological connectivity.
-The buffer strips will also protect other ecosystems from pesticides and chemically synthesised mineral fertilisers used on agricultural land.
-The recommended width of the open space buffer strips is an average of 5 metres, with an optimum of 1-10 metres.
+To preserve biodiversity and ensure ecological connectivity, buffer strips are established and maintained in open landscapes.
+These buffer strips also protect other ecosystems from agricultural pesticides and chemically synthesized mineral fertilizers.
+The recommended width of an open landscape buffer strip is an average of 5 meters, with an optimal range of 1-10 meters.

 Description of the action